Site icon Texas Travel Talk

 4. Historic Jefferson Railway Ghost Tour

-If you find yourself on Patterson Road in Houston, make sure you listen as there may be a ghostly figure trying to hitch a ride …but don’t pick anyone up!!
+If you find yourself on Patterson Road in Houston, listen as a ghostly figure may be trying to hitch a ride …but don’t pick anyone up!!
 The bridge on Patterson Road runs between Highway 6 and Eldridge.

-Hotel Galvez in Galveston is haunted and offers haunted ghost tours.
-That’s what I heard, anyway.
+The century-old Grand Galvez in Galveston is haunted and offers haunted ghost tours in October.

 South Texas